 Trend Monitoring Network reports describe the overall temporal variability of specific waterbody segments.
 DEP uses at least four years of data for adequate trend analysis, and reports trends as increasing, decreasing, or not present.
-These results are detailed in various reports, including the biennial report submitted to EPA and FGS Bulletin No. 69 (revised).
+These results are detailed in various reports, including the biennial report submitted to EPA and Florida Geological Survey Bulletin No. 69 (Revised) (DEP 2011).